Ownself-Make-Studios/Noma/README.md

 - **Reminders as the Event Approaches**: Get a friendly reminder just before your big day to make sure you’re ready.

 ## Installation
-Countie is not yet available on the App Store.
+Noma is not yet available on the App Store.
 I'm currently working on it, perfecting the app to ensure it meets the highest standards before release.